 5. Aging Up Into a New Division

-When a player reaches his or her birthday and ages into a new division, his or her ranking will be removed from the previous division.
+When a player ages into a new division, his or her ranking is removed from the younger age division.

 6. Round Robin Tie Break Rules

 In the event of a tie in a round robin draws, finishing positions are determined based on the following criteria, which are applied in sequential order until the tie is broken.

 - Percentage of Total Points Won (total points won divided by total points played)

 7. Competing in Higher Age Divisions